 Photos of Amsterdam canals

 Scrolling through my many Instagram photos of Amsterdam, I realised that I take LOTS of photos of the canals – I can’t help it and I’m sure you understand why!
 I sifted through my photos and selected some of them, taken during my walks throughout the year.
 I hope you enjoy these scenes as much as I did!
 I’ve also included a city map below to show you where these photos were taken.
+Feel free to also check out my things to do in Amsterdam guide.

 Explore Amsterdam at your own leisure with the IAmsterdam City Card which provides free public transportation, free admission to selected museums and attractions, a free canal cruise and lots of discounts.